SwingDev/RxSwiftAutoRetry/README.md

 **It only works with macOS.**

-Add dependency to you `Package.swift` file:
+Add dependency to your `Package.swift` file:
 ``` swift
 dependencies: [
 .package(url: "https://github.com/SwingDev/RxSwiftAutoRetry.git", from: "0.9"))